serenita-org/vero/docs/running_vero.md

 #### `--fee-recipient`

 **[required]** The fee recipient address to use during block proposals.

+Can be set individually for each validator through the Keymanager API.
 ___

+#### `--data-dir`

+The directory to use for storing persistent data.
+Defaults to `/vero/data`.
+___

 #### `--graffiti`

 The graffiti string to use during block proposals.
 Defaults to an empty string.

+Can be set individually for each validator through the Keymanager API.
 ___

 #### `--gas-limit`